edneedham/details/README.md

 - Authorization and authentication.
 - Store the summaries with their respective images as a gallery for each user.
+- Add functionality to work as a Progressive Web App (PWA), allowing users to upload directly from device camera.
 ---

 ## Features